 Can’t get enough Halloween?
-Then celebrate it twice (or even three times)!
+Then celebrate it twice)!
 Here’s the 411 on a famous Spanish-community holiday…and how you can get in on the action.

 Dia de los Muertos (“day of the dead” or “day of the dead ones”) is actually three days: Oct.
 31, Nov.
 1 and Nov.
 2. However, many celebrants combine the traditions into one day.